dgkontopoulos/Kontopoulos_et_al_temperature_normalisation_2017/README.md

  	* Readonly, version 2.00
  	* Statistics::R, version 0.34
  	* Text::CSV_XS, version 1.12
-* **For R 3.1.1:**
+* **For R 3.3.1:**
  	* ggalt, version 0.4.0
  	* ggplot2, version 2.2.1
- 	* minpack.lm, version 1.1-8
+ 	* minpack.lm, version 1.2-1
  	* party, version 1.0-18

 ---

 #### Execution

 At the top of each script there is a small description of its purpose and the command that can be used to run it.
+Some directories (e.g., "Results/"; see each script) need to be manually created for the output files to be generated.